-One additional watershed activity that could adversely affect water quality is the application of chemicals as herbicides, insecticides, and fertilizers.
+The application of herbicides, pesticides, insecticides, and fertilizers could adversely affect water quality in the watershed.
 Herbicides are used on a limited basis for conifer release and to control vegetation along roadways.
-Historically, insecticides have not been used in the Green River Watershed.
+Historically, insecticides and pesticides have not seen significant use in the Green River Watershed.
 Fertilizers are used on occasion by landowners.
 No chemicals are applied at the North Fork Wellfield or in buffer zones.
 Watershed Rules and DNR Forest Practices Rules govern the application of these chemicals in the watershed.
-Tacoma Water staff members routinely collect samples for chemical analysis prior to, immediately after, 24 hours after, and during the next rain event following chemical applications.
+Tacoma Water staff members routinely collect samples for chemical analysis prior to, immediately after and during the next rain event following chemical applications.